-Basic accident-only and accident and illness plans won’t cover crucial preventative care like dental cleanings, flea/tick/heartworm preventative medications, preventative vaccines, or essential procedures like spaying or neutering—although optional wellness packages typically do for an added fee.
+Basic accident-only and accident-and-illness plans won’t cover crucial preventive care such as dental cleanings, flea/tick/heartworm preventive medications, preventive vaccines, or essential procedures like spaying or neutering—although optional wellness packages typically do for an added fee.

-They may also decline coverage if your pet had a bilateral issue on one side as a pre-existing condition and then developed it on the other side while insured.
+They may also decline coverage if your pet had a bilateral issue on one side as a preexisting condition then developed it on the other side while insured.

 What Else Should You Prepare For?